cairis-platform/cairis/docs/doc.rst

    maximised until the mitigations render the likelihood of the threat or the severity of the vulnerability inert.

--  Right click on the environment window to bring up the environment speed menu.
-Select the add option and, from the Add environment window, select an environment to situate the asset in.
+-  Click on the Add button in the asset table, and select an environment to situate the asset in.
 This will add the new environment to the environment list.

 -  After ensuring the environment is selected in the environment window, add the security properties to this asset for this environment.
-   Security properties are added by selecting the Properties tab, right clicking on the properties list and selecting Add to open the Add Security Properties window.
-From this window, a security property and its value can be added.
+   Security properties are added by clicking on the Add button in the properties table to open the Choose security property dialog.
+From this window, a security property, its value its value rationale can be added.

 -  Click on the Create button to add the new asset.